Technology-Notes/nvidia-docker-wiki/Using-nvidia-docker-plugin.md

   -v	Show the plugin version information
 ```

-If you are using binary packages, those can be changed in the init configuration file (`/etc/default/nvidia-docker` or `/etc/systemd/system/nvidia-docker.service.d/override.conf` depending on your distribution)
+If you are using binary packages, those can be changed in the init configuration file: `/etc/default/nvidia-docker` or `/etc/systemd/system/nvidia-docker.service.d/override.conf` depending on your distribution.

 Once the plugin is running, `nvidia-docker` will be able to connect to it and request information for containerization.
 In case you upgrade the NVIDIA drivers, you will need to restart the plugin.